Pooja-4NI24EC406/Experiment-03/README.md

 This reports contains the information about differential amplifier
 <h3>CONTENTS</h3>

-<br>Introduction
+<br>Introduction<br>
-Theory of Differential Amplifier
+<br>Theory of Differential Amplifier<br>
-Circuit Diagram and Working Principle
+<br>Circuit Diagram and Working Principle<br>
-Types of Differential Amplifiers
+<br>Types of Differential Amplifiers<br>
-Design and Analysis
+<br>Design and Analysis<br>
-Common-Mode Rejection Ratio (CMRR)
+<br>Common-Mode Rejection Ratio (CMRR)<br>
-Frequency Response and Gain Calculation
+<br>Frequency Response and Gain Calculation<br>
-Applications of Differential Amplifier
+<br>Applications of Differential Amplifier<br>
-Simulation and Experimental Results
+<br>Simulation and Experimental Results<br>
-Inference and Conclusion
+<br>Inference and Conclusion<br>
-References<br>
+<br>References<br>

 <h3>INTRODUCTION/THEORY</h3>
   A Differential amplifier is used to amplify the difference between two input signals, while rejecting any signals that are common to both inputs.
-Here in differential amplifier circuit replacing resistors with MOSFET'S, The main advantage is increasing power, area and           and also disadvantage is Gain is reducing.
+Here in differential amplifier circuit replacing resistors with MOSFET'S, The main advantage is increasing gain and disadvantage is reducing/dicreasing area and power.
 It is commonly used in operational amplifiers (op-amps) and is essential for applications like signal processing, noise reduction, and sensor interfacing.
 It consists of TWO MOSFET'S that amplify the difference between two input signals while rejecting common mode noise.
 Differencial amplifier is the combination of inverting and non inverting amplifier.

 <br>The daigram where an operation amplifier is used as a differencial amplifier<br>

-Differencial amplifier using op-amp
+<br>Differencial amplifier using op-amp<br>
 <h4>Vo=Ad(V1-V2)</h4>
 <br>The voltage difference present at the inverting and non-inverting terminal gets amplified and thus an amplified output is received.
 Because of input configuration, all op-amps are considered to be differential amplifiers.</br>
 <br>When two inputs are applied at the two terminals the voltage difference produced resultantly will be proportional to the difference of the two applied input signals.
 Differential amplifier behaves as subtractor circuit, that basically subtracts the two input signal.
 The differential amplifier can be constructed by making use of BJTs and FETs and Mosfet's.</br>